Mamoon794/employee-handbook/README.md

 6. **Join company space**: Employees can enter a unique company code to access their employer’s documents and ask company-specific questions.
 7. **Chat history**: Logged-in employees can view a personal history of past questions and chatbot responses for easy reference.

-## Maintenance Plan
-When you're ready to take over maintenance:
-- We will transfer GitHub, Vercel, and Railway ownership.
-- You will receive video walkthroughs and setup instructions.
-- We will help configure environment variables and deployment settings.

 ## Future Use Tips
 - Use the dashboard to upload your company policies.
 - Encourage employees to log in for personalized answers.